 - 133 million Americans – 45% of the population – have at least one chronic disease

 - Chronic diseases are responsible for seven out of every 10 deaths in the U.S.

 - People with chronic conditions are the most frequent users of health care in the U.S.

 These are pretty dismal and disappointing stats.
 We are spending more and more on “healthcare” yet we are getting sicker by the day.
 The U.S. is not even in the top 10 of the world's healthiest countries, yet we spend the most amount of money.
 It doesn’t take a genius to figure out we are doing something wrong.

 Lack of medications does not lead to sickness,

 thus, medication won’t fix the majority of our

 illnesses and dysfunctions.

 Symptoms are our body's way of telling us something is wrong.

 “My advice is to not cover up the body's

 means of communication (symptoms),

 but to look to the root cause and fix that.”

 Integrated Functional Medicine looks to get at the root causes of disease and illness by addressing each person individually.
-Each patient will go through a very thorough history and physical exam (often in excess of 1 hour).
+Each patient will go through a very thorough history and physical exam (Our patients always spend an hour with the doctor).
 The history and exam will then guide us to which functional testing should be performed.
 By combining the individual patients history, physical examination and functional medicine testing this will guide us in the treatment protocol for that individual.